 Accommodations & Recommendations

-- This video titled "Predicting Weather" (5:53, uploaded by YouTube user NASAconnect) offers a great introduction to how weather is predicted.
+- This titled "Predicting Weather" (5:53, uploaded by YouTube user NASAconnect) offers a great introduction to how weather is predicted.
 This could be shown before students begin to read the article.

 - For struggling readers:

 - After students independently read the text, it may help some readers to hear the text read aloud by several strong student readers.

 - Students may want to underline the vocabulary words on their copy of the article as they read the text.
 The teacher may want to model through a think aloud a few ways to define several of the selected vocabulary words before students work on the other words on their own.